After twenty years of reading and writing poetry, I’ve just released my first self-published poetry book!

 - Give two proof copies to people you trust so they can give you feedback.
 Check the third one yourself and compare notes with your trusted readers.

-- Order new proof copies and if these come back okay, click ‘publish your paperback book’.
+- Order new proof copies and if you’re definitely satisfied, click ‘publish your paperback book’.

 - Your book will now be available on Amazon.
 You can also order ‘author copies’ from KDP which you can sell face-to-face.